 Foreign workers require a work permit in order to perform any work activities in Malawi.

 Work permits (called TEP - Temporary Employment Permit) must be applied for by the employer before the foreigner enters Malawi.
 Processing time is generally up to one month and the permit is usually for up to2 years.
-TEP can be renewed only once for a further 2 years.
+TEP can be renewed only once for a further two years.

 The employer is required to give proof that no Malawian suitable for the post has been identified, and to have sufficiently advertised the vacancy.
 Normally managers and key personnel are granted TEP quite easily.